 Students will actively participate in developing and extending their knowledge and skills in CBP.
 The client centred approach is used to empower the individual by creating effective cognitive and behavioural strategies to improve their skills in managing their mental health and enhance their quality of life.

 Students must be working in a clinical area where Cognitive Behavioural Therapeutic approaches are employed.
 Students must be supervised by a BABCP accredited Cognitive Behavioural Therapist.
-In addition the student must have access to suitable clients and have appropriate indemnity insurance.
+In addition the student must have access to a minimum of 8 suitable clients and have appropriate indemnity insurance.
 This must be arranged by the student prior to the commencement of the programme.

 People teaching you